Jesus Will Not Blot Out Your Name

 What’s the punishment for sin according to our Creator?
 Again, as I said above, it’s death (see Romans 6:23), and the author of Hebrews tells us Christ died once for all sin (see Hebrews 10:10).
 Friend, Jesus isn’t dying in heaven each and every time we sin.
 Do you see it?
 Do you see that it’s finished?
 That one sacrificial death of the Messiah was enough!

-So who will be judged?
-Who will not be in the book of life?
+So who will not be in the book of life?
 Only those who reject Jesus’ one-time spiritual sanctification by grace through faith: